fiiiu/tangamandapio/posts/call-for-testing-trusty-snaps.md

 it will just work in all the supported Ubuntu releases.

 Awesome, right?
-The Ubuntu devs have been doing a great job. snapd has already landed in the trusty archive, and we have been running many manual and automated tests on it.
+The Ubuntu devs have been doing a great job. snapd has already landed in the Trusty archive, and we have been running many manual and automated tests on it.
 So we would like now to invite the community to test it, explore weird paths, try to break it.
 We will appreciate it very much, but all of those Trusty users out there will love it, when they receive loads of new